 When banks evaluate a request for credit, they can either collect information on the applicant first-hand or source this information from other lenders who already dealt with the applicant.
 Information exchange between lenders, can occur voluntarily via "private credit bureaus" or be enforced by regulation via "public credit registries", and is arguably an important determinant of credit market performance.
 Theory suggests that information sharing may overcome adverse selection in the credit market (Pagano and Jappelli, 1993) and reduce moral hazard, by motivating borrowers to exert high effort in projects and repay loans (Padilla and Pagano, 2000).
-Empirical work has identified a positive correlation between measures of information sharing, aggregate credit and default risk (Jappelli and Pagano, 2002; Djankov, McLiesh and Shleifer, forthcoming).
+Empirical work has identified a positive correlation between measures of information sharing and aggregate credit (Djankov, McLiesh and Shleifer, 2007), as well as a negative correlation between information sharing and default risk (Jappelli and Pagano, 2002).

 Information sharing should be particularly relevant for credit market performance in countries with weak company law and creditor rights.
-A lack of transparency in corporate reporting, due to weak company law, increases information asymmetries in the borrower-lender relationship, reducing incentives for banks to lend.
+Lack of transparency in corporate reporting, due to weak company law, increases information asymmetries in the borrower-lender relationship, reducing incentives for banks to lend.
 Moreover, weak creditor rights make banks more reluctant to lend to risky firms, as contract enforcement is costly or impossible.
-The screening and incentive effects of information sharing may help mitigate both of these problems.
+The screening and incentive effects of information sharing can mitigate both of these problems.